Yoga-satwika/Evaluation---1/README.md

    It defines functions and variables that the object created from the class.

         class classname:
+* Why we use Class

+    * Keeps related data and functions together in one place.
+    * You can create many objects from one class without rewriting code.
+    * To model real-world things
+    * To make code easier to manage and understand.

+* When we use

+     * We use a class when we want to organize data and behavior together.

   <img width="443" height="170" alt="image" src="https://github.com/user-attachments/assets/8bf7b54c-9179-4cbc-82e5-02038ce48056" />